xxamii/GenealogicalTree/README.md

 # What I Learned

-- How to design a better architecture.
+- How to design a better n-layered architecture.
 - How to implement custom Dependency Injection.

 # How to Use It